Whitecat18/Javahexor/README.md

 There are 4 options that you can use it

-1. Bind custom website
+1. Bind custom website (Recommend)
-    * Bind to your custom website .
+    * Bind your custom website .
 Just Download or save the page into payload folder with the name ( index.html ).
     * Before using this option .
 Make sure to save your file to the /payload dir .
     * Remember .
-Save or rename your main .html file into **index.html** .
+Save or rename your main html file into **index.html** .

 2. Create a New Site from Scratch
     * This will Download an site Only(index.html) file and serve it !